FAQ

 Debt collection harassment includes repeated calls, threats, use of obscene language, contacting you at inconvenient times, or falsely representing themselves.
 Such behavior violates the Fair Debt Collection Practices Act (FDCPA).

 Debt collectors can contact you at work unless you inform them that your employer prohibits such calls.
-Once notified, they must cease contacting you at your workplace.
+Once notified of that, they must cease contacting you at your workplace.

 You can send a written request to the debt collector to cease communication.
 After receiving your request, they can only contact you to confirm receipt or inform you of legal actions.